 The community of speedrunners around FFVI supports each other in their productive failure efforts.
 Not only are runs that are going well streamed online for an audience, but also practice runs, and a great number of failed runs as well.
 The audience has come to expect that sometimes the runner fails, and that this is acceptable and a part of the learning process.
-Runners watch each other, both as a way to learn and try to refine their own practice, but to also support their fellow runners during their productive failure.
+Runners watch each other, both as a way to learn and try to refine their own practice, but to also support their fellow runners during their potentially-productive failure.
 Sometimes, it is the audience who is interacting with the runner via text chat that will point out aspects the runner may have missed.
-Not only do they support each other many of them compete with each other for the world records in various games and categories.
-This is a space where learning and competition coexist peacefully and help to support each other.
+Not only do they support each other, many of them compete with each other for the world records in various games and categories.

-Often, when a runner is done streaming for the day, they bring their current viewers and "raid" the stream of another runner to show support.
+Often, when a runner is done streaming for the day, they may encourage their current viewers to "raid" the stream of another runner to show support for the other runner, while potentially also providing a show of one's fanbase reach.
 It appears that while there is competition for the record there is also a sense of collaboration to see how far the game itself can be pushed.
-For example at the end of a recent world record run, the runner TheLCC discussed with his viewers where they should go next.
-He stated that "once we soft lock the ending we will go there [to watch another stream]" (TheLCC, 2014).
-Even after setting the world record for FFVI, TheLCC brought his viewers to another runner's stream as opposed to resting on his laurels or otherwise hoarding his viewers for himself.
-He shared the popularity of his stream as a world record holder in a popular game with other streamers.
+At the end of a recent world record run, the runner "TheLCC" discussed with his viewers where they should go next, stating that "once we soft lock the ending we will go there [to watch another stream]" (TheLCC, 2014).
+Even after setting the world record for FFVI, TheLCC brought his viewers to another runner's stream, bringing the popularity of his stream as a world record holder in a popular game with other streamers, while also perhaps displaying in a new venue one's impact as a streamer.